 You know, here's the thing.

-For the first time in American history, police organizations and the uh national security organizations were used to spy on a campaign.
+For the first time in American history, police organizations and the national security organizations were used to spy on a campaign.

 And there was no basis for it.

-And the media largely drove that, and all kinds of sensational claims were being made about the president that could have affected the election.
+And all kinds of sensational claims were being made about the president that could have affected the election.

-And then later on in his administration, there were actions taken that really appear to be efforts to sabotage uh his campaign.
+And then later on in his administration, there were actions taken that really appear to be efforts to sabotage his campaign.

 And that has to be looked at.

-And if people want to say that I'm political, because I am looking at those potential abuses of power, so be it.
+And if people want to say that I'm political because I am looking at those potential abuses of power, so be it.

-But that's the job of the attorney general.
+But that's the job of the Attorney General.

 You mentioned the Flynn case.

-Uh and he is essentially, in our view, trying to set himself up as an alternative prosecutor.
+And he is essentially, in our view, trying to set himself up as an alternative prosecutor.

 And so have you seen anything like this before?

-I'm not aware of anything like this before, and I think that's why uh this is not being argued at the appellate stage in the District of Columbia.
+I'm not aware of anything like this before, and I think that's why this is not being argued at the appellate stage in the District of Columbia.

-Incredible new developments, deep state.
+All right, incredible new developments, deep state.

 Glad you're with us.

-Sean, you want to be a part of the program.
+Hour two, Sean Hannity Show, 800941, Sean, you want to be a part of the program.

-First it was Rod Rosenstein and his blockbuster testimony.
+First, it was Rod Rosenstein and his blockbuster testimony.

 What is it?

-Yeah, knowing what I knew now, the fourth FISE application, the third renewal application that I signed.
+Yeah, knowing what I knew now, the fourth FISA application, the third renewal application that I signed, yeah, I wouldn't have signed that today.

-And uh now we're learning from John Solomon that they actually knew much earlier than anybody knew that the dossier was total and complete BS.
+And now we're learning from John Solomon that they actually knew much earlier than anybody knew that the dossier was total and complete BS.

 They knew they were given multiple warnings even before the first one was signed in October of 2016.